Check the Expiration Date on Your Current Driver's License

 Foreign Service employees and their family members may move multiple times in a 5 to 10 year period.
 Those who fail to keep their U.S. driver's license current while posted overseas run into logistical challenges.
 Maintaining a valid U.S. driver's license, regardless of your assigned country, is necessary for a number of reasons.
 Here are a few:

-The Overseas Briefing Center encourages all foreign affairs employees and family members to check the expiration date on their current license and take active measures to renew before the expiration date.
+Check the expiration date on your current license and take active measures to renew before the expiration date!
 Once the license expires, it is more difficult to obtain a new license.
 Resources that can assist you follow:

 District of Columbia | License Renewals

 Driver licenses, IDs and vehicle registrations can be renewed online.
 Your driver license and ID can be renewed online for every other renewal period.
 Renewal is valid for eight years.
 If you are renewing a driver license by mail, check to make sure you have included the proper documents in your request and the .
 The license will be mailed to the address of record.
 Note: If your DC driver's license has been expired for more than 365 days you'll need to visit a DMV service location and pass a knowledge test.